Golden Horse Memorial Archway in the City of Kunming

 - In 2011, Denver hosted the 25th Anniversary Celebration and accompanied trade talks.
 This marked an important milestone for the Kunming-Denver sister city relationship.

 - The “Eternal Good Fortune” Peacock sculpture was a gift from the Kunming Government celebrating the 15th anniversary of the Denver-Kunming Sister City relationship.
-The Sculpture was crafted by one of China’s most famous artists, Yuan Xiao Cen.
+One of China’s most famous artists, Yuan Xiao Cen, crafted the sculpture.
 The sculpture portrays a family of peacocks and signifies the people of Kunming’s wish for Denver to have good fortune, and their hope that the friendship between the two cities and nations will continue to last through the generations.
 This beautiful and impressive artwork (1.5 tons, measuring 15’ long, 6.5’ high, and 6’ wide) can be viewed at the Denver Zoo’s Carousel Meadow.

 Kunming Committee Contact Information